HiTZEimfan/Decompiled-Roblox-Games/README.md

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License, See the [FILE](https://github.com/HiTZEimfan/Decompiled-Roblox-Games/blob/main/LICENSE) for more information.

 ## Copyright
 © 2024 [HITZEIMFAN].
 All rights reserved.